Mayar-Ayman/Robot-foot-design/README.md

 2. After that, choose the command in the top left, which is `Make Editeable`.
 3. Then three parts without joints are identified and linked to the right button of the mouse and choose the command `connect objects+delet`.
 4. Now click on `Character` at the top of the page and then press `Commands` then `Bind`.
-5. Select the new object created in step 3 by merging the three objects and associating it with the 4 objects in step 4.
+5. Select the new objects created in step 3 by merging the three objects and associating it with the 4 objects in step 4.
 6. Now all you have to do is select the first joint that you put with the last joint and choose the order `Create IK Chain` by clicking on the buttun `Character` and then `Commands`.

 ![image](https://user-images.githubusercontent.com/108824980/184332209-1e3c62ed-8029-432a-b992-4eaf21ef5ac5.png)